Restaurant & Bar Design Awards

-Since the first awards in 2009 there have been over 10,000 entries from design and architectural industries and hospitality organisations from 100 countries around the world.
+Since the first awards in 2009 there have been over 14,000 entries from design and architectural industries and hospitality organisations from 100 countries around the world.

 Each year the awards are judged by a new panel of representatives from the fields of art, architecture, design and gastronomy.
 Notable judges have included Ian Callum, Mark Hix, Gerry Judah, Yotam Ottolenghi, Thomas Heatherwick, Julia Peyton-Jones and Karim Rashid.
 The winners are awarded at annual ceremonies at a chosen host venue affiliated with the award.
 In 2012 the ceremony was held at The Royal Institute of British Architects (RIBA).

-Restaurant & Bar Design Awards organises a year-round programme of events based in the UK and most recently Internationally with an aim to build a network between entrants, judges, partners and sponsors.
+Restaurant & Bar Design Awards organises a year-round programme of events Internationally with an aim to build a network between entrants, judges, partners and sponsors.

 In 2014 Taschen publications published a book, Restaurant & Bar Design dedicated to the ongoing work of the Awards.

 Categories

-Each year the Restaurant & Bar Design Awards acknowledges two overall winners under the categories of Best Bar and Best Restaurant.
+Each year the Restaurant & Bar Design Awards acknowledges five regional overall winners (Asia, Americas, Australia & Pacific, Europe and Middle East & Africa) and two overall winners under the categories of Best Bar and Best Restaurant in the world.

 The number of additional category winners varies each year.
 The inaugural award in 2008/2009 was open to entrants from UK and identified nine category winners.
 In 2009/10 the awards became International and introduced two more category winners under the titles International Restaurant and International Bar.
-The awards also have a number of sub-categories.
+Since 2020/21 the awards have recognised category winners in each of the five regions whilst also having a number of sub-categories not defined by region.